AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2024-07-28-introduction-to-unicode/index.md

 We're going to focus on UTF-8 in the rest of this article, but note that UTF-16 and UTF-32 are still used.
 For example, while the majority of operating systems and programming languages use UTF-8, Windows uses UTF-16, as do some programming languages like Java and JavaScript.
 UTF-16's main advantage is that it needs less storage space than UTF-8 for certain higher-order Unicode characters, like those in Asian languages: Whereas UTF-8 would potentially need three bytes (24 bits) to encode those characters, UTF-16 can get away with using only 16 bits.

 {% aside %}
 How UTF-16 gets away with this will make more sense once we learn that not all of the 8 bits in UTF-8 are used for encoding: some are reserved bits used to uniquely identify bit sequences.
+UTF-16 does not reserve any bits.
 {% endaside %}

 With that basic explainer out of the way, let's take a closer look at UTF-8.